Population Growth Takes Planning, Patience

 The West Hollywood City Council unanimously approved the Movietown project at 7300-7328 Santa Monica Blvd. on Tuesday, which will replace the Trader Joe’s, 18 small shops and a parking lot with 294 condominiums, 76 affordable housing units for seniors, and retail space.

-“Many of us saw it as a project that will continue the revitalization of the eastside and provide critically-needed affordable housing,” West Hollywood Mayor Abbe Land said.
+The city council disagreed with an earlier recommendation by the city’s planning commission to deny the project, which will be built by Casden Properties.
+The planning commission had concerns over the height of nine and 10-story towers that will be located at the site, as well as impacts such as traffic congestion and parking.
+The city council decided, however, that those concerns did not outweigh the benefits of the development.“Many of us saw it as a project that will continue the revitalization of the eastside and provide critically-needed affordable housing,” West Hollywood Mayor Abbe Land said.
 “It will also expand the pedestrian activity on Santa Monica Boulevard, and we felt the plusses outweighed some of the negative impacts.
 We think it will bring many benefits to the residents who will live there, and to the West Hollywood community as a whole.”

 Darren Embry, government and community relations manager for Casden Properties, said previously that the condominiums will be located in the two towers at the rear of the property, and that the affordable housing will be located in a five to six-story building facing Santa Monica Boulevard.
 The Trader Joe’s will likely be relocated in retail space at the site, and the existing merchants in the shops would have an opportunity to return.
 The project also includes an open promenade called “The Mews”, which will allow pedestrian access for both residents and customers of the shops.